marcos-paulucci/sales-processing/README.md

 ----------------------
 Install dependencies using 'mvn install'
 ----------------------
-Execute tests form command line running 'mvn test'
+Execute tests from command line running 'mvn test'
 -------------------------
 Design of the solution